muratk3n/thirdwave/en/2020/07/kurds.md

 identity to him with the fear of him slipping up, didn't let their children know, so it went.

+1990s

+The hell of 90s..
+I have friends who served in the campaigns of the South East, met actual shell-shocked soldiers after the war.
+It's not pretty.
+Sadly same errors are being repeated today, with continuous declerations of "we finally quashed terror", a slogan that repeats verbatim every 5-10 years.

 2015

 A Kurdish party HDP led by Selahattin Demirtaş would gain >10% of the